mboyea/www-silvam-operum-com/README.md

 To edit commands, see "scripts" in package.json

 ### Current Term Goals
 > Task & Calendar interface
 > Journaling system
-> Push notifications
 > Full management of recurring tasks

 ### Long Term Goals
 > Task scheduling (once every x amount of time, this task should be done)
 > Task commitment tracking (track history of meeting scheduling commitments)
 > Task suggestion (based upon category, suggest tasks that are scheduled)
 > Routines (an entire day, week, or month that may autofill tasks & categories for a day) - but do routines emerge naturally from the above task management solution?
 > Google Calendar integration
 > Microsoft Outlook integration
-> Alarm notifications
+> Push notifications  (email, phone notification, alarm)

 ### To contribute to this project
 Unfortunately, this project doesn't support user contributions right now.